 "Thank you Stijn!
 You always bring a smile to my face, creating space where I see a dead end.
 X" Ellie Jansen, Amsterdam

-I often feel I am nothing and everything.
-It’s a really fine line, much like with being crazy or brilliant.
+I guess you’re familiar with this sensation: one moment you feel great, and the next… well not so great.
+I sometimes feel like I’m nothing and sometimes I feel as though I’m everything.
+It’s a really fine line, much like it is with being crazy or brilliant.
 John Lennon had a nice way of putting it.
 He said: “Part of me suspects I’m a loser.
 The other part of me thinks I’m God Almighty”.
-I wrote a blog post about it.
+I wrote a post about that one too.
 Anyway.
 A couple of days ago, I stumbled upon the “I, a universe of atoms…” quote by the American physicist Richard P. Feynman (1918 – 1988).
 And it’s stuck in my head ever since.
-Because to me it’s both mind blowing and heart warming.
-The thought of “I” being a tiny, stand alone atom – and an infinite, whole universe at the same time is just beautiful.
-It blows my ego of it’s socks too.
-I isn’t the ‘earthly me’.
-I am a single atom and an entire universe, completing one another.
-Wow!
-So yes, it’s a quote I gratefully meditate on because it’s so simple and yet so deeply profound.
-Making me feel so incredibly humble and larger than life – it’s actually liberating.
+Because to me his words are both mind blowing and heart warming.
+The thought of “I” being a tiny, stand alone atom – and an infinite, whole universe at the same time, blows my ego off it’s socks.
+Because “I” isn’t (only) the ‘earthly me’.
+“I” is a single atom and an entire universe, completing one another.
+Think about that when you’re looking at yourself in the mirror.
+So yes, it’s a quote I gratefully meditate on.
+It’s so simple and yet so deeply profound.
+It makes me feel humble and larger than life at the same time – it’s liberating.
 Look at us humans.
 Look at you, look at me.
 We are both nothing and everything.
 Again.
 That’s just… wow.

 Imagine you’re looking for something, but you can’t find it.
 Annoying.
 Yes.
 Very.
 But then, maybe you’re not supposed to find it.
 Or maybe you’re just looking in the wrong place.
 Or maybe… you already found it, but you don’t realize it yet.
 Whatever the reason is, you might want to stop searching.
 Why?
 Well think about it: as long as you’re busy searching – you’re not… finding!